 What is the Ring of Kerry?

-The Ring of Kerry is a 111-mile (179 km) loop drive that winds its way around the Iveragh Peninsula in County Kerry, Ireland.
-It begins and ends in Killarney, passing through the small towns of Kenmare, Sneem, Waterville, Cahersiveen, Glenbeigh, and Killorglin.
-Moreover, a large part of the Ring of Kerry follows the same route as the Wild Atlantic Way.
+The Ring of Kerry is a 111-mile (179 km) loop drive that begins and ends in Killarney, winding around the Iveragh Peninsula in County Kerry.
+It passes through cute Irish towns like Kenmare, Sneem, Waterville, Cahersiveen, Glenbeigh, and Killorglin, with much of the route overlapping with the famous Wild Atlantic Way.

 Why is the Ring of Kerry famous?